ppbrown/stable-diffusion-annotated/scripts/txt2img.md

 # TXT2IMG.py overview

-## Purpose:
+## Purpose of this file

-This file is intended to document4 low-level details of the command-line Stable Diffusion script, "txt2img.py" If you dont care about that, you probably don't want to bother reading the rest of this file!
+This file is intended to document low-level details of the command-line Stable Diffusion script, "txt2img.py" If you dont care about that, you probably don't want to bother reading the rest of this file!

 ## Formatting guide